cloudxabide/devops/install_HexGL.md

 Additionally - regardless of the method, I put my "web content" in a "web directory" and apply the SELinux contexts, mostly because that seems like a good practice.
 (You may have to mess around with file system permissions)

+Finally - at this time, the version published in the git repo only works on Mozilla Firefox.

 ## Basic Provisioning from AWS Console
 -- Create an EC2 instance